 The tax is imposed at a rate of 0.25 % on the transfer of listed or unlisted securities.
 Securities consist of shares in companies or member's interests in close corporations.

 Tax on International Air Travel

-R190 per passenger departing on international flights, excluding flights to Botswana, Lesotho, Namibia and eSwatini, in which case the tax is R100.
+R190 per passenger departing on international flights, excluding flights to Botswana, eSwatini, Lesotho and Namibia, in which case the tax is R100.

 Skills Development Levy